hyperledger-labs/yui-ibc-solidity/docs/ibft2-light-client.md

 ### Trusting period

-In the IBFT 2.0 protocol, it is implicitly assumed that the nodes can trust the valiadtor set of each finalized block height.
+In the IBFT 2.0 protocol, it is implicitly assumed that the nodes can trust the validator set of each finalized block height.

 Therefore, asynchronous nodes somehow receive blocks from trusted nodes, validate them according to Algorithm.1 in [1], and add them to their own ledgers.

 In this paper, there is an implicit assumption that the validator set for each block is always trusted.
 However, we thought this assumption may be difficult to satisfy in some environments. e.g. an environment where changes to the validator set occur relatively frequently.

 For this purpose, the light client verification follows the IBFT 2.0 failure model with an additional assumption about a period of the validator set of height can be trusted.
-The assumption is follows:
+The assumption is as follows:

 - The new block must be verified by the validator set of a block generated within time duration `T` before the current time.